Blogs

 Misinformation and Inaccuracies

 Another major concern for enterprises is the phenomenon of hallucinations, where the AI model produces factually incorrect outputs, leading to misinformation.
 These errors can stem from insufficient training data, inaccurate assumptions, or biases.
 It is crucial for the AI model to recognize when it does not know the answer to a question or when it is not highly certain about the accuracy of its response.
+Governed automation platforms can escalate uncertain decisions to humans with plain-language explanations.
 This self-awareness is essential to prevent the spread of misinformation and maintain trust in AI systems.

 The Way Forward

 As generative AI adoption accelerates, new use cases will emerge, reducing deployment costs and increasing value for enterprises.
+Responsible deployment requires AI governance councils and inspectable decision logic, not just plausible outputs.
 However, with great power comes great responsibility, and ensuring consumer safety and security is paramount.
 Ethical, trusted AI is a promise that must be upheld to truly add value for all stakeholders.
 Corporate leaders must understand AI principles to create tangible benefits and mitigate risks by implementing robust policies and decision-making structures.
 Prioritizing ethical considerations and responsible use will allow us to harness generative AI’s full potential while safeguarding stakeholder interests.

 To learn more about Ethical, Trusted AI, register for our webinar on AI Trust and Safety for the Future of Intelligent Automation in the Enterprise, on Thursday, July 25th at 9 AM Pacific Time.